Ruhama: History

 The active settlement phase had already ended shortly before: during World War I, Zionist guards from the organizations Hashomer and HaMagen were stationed in Ruhama.
 Since there were personal connections between HaMagen and the anti-Ottoman espionage network Nili, Nili also chose Ruhama as its main base in southern Israel.
 As a result, in 1917, the Ottomans deported all workers from Ruhama.

 After the war, a small group of 13 workers undertook a new settlement attempt.
 Yet again, Ruhama proved unprofitable: only the cultivation of tobacco on 12 hectares yielded significant income; the nearly 100 hectares of almond trees produced little harvest, a mill proved uncompetitive, and 300 hectares of land were once more leased to Arabs.
 By 1925, most Jews were on the verge of leaving.
 In 1929, Ruhama was completely abandoned and possibly subsequently destroyed.

 According to various sources and authors, a brief and final settlement attempt was made in 1933, but it was again destroyed as early as 1936 in the course of the Arab revolt of 1936-1939.
 However, this last settlement phase is not documented in all sources: a 1938 article suggests instead that Ruhama had already been voluntarily abandoned some years ago.

 Ruhama was resettled one final time in 1944, this time by Romanian Jews.
 The neighboring village of al-Jammama also grew during the 1930s and 1940s, reaching 120 buildings, and in 1944, an elementary school was established there.
-During the 1948 Palestine war, however, al-Jammama was depopulated following a military assault on May 22, after which Ruhama incorporated the village lands of al-Jammama into its area.
+During the 1948 Arab-Israeli War, however, al-Jammama was depopulated following a military assault on May 22, after which Ruhama began cultivating the land nearby.
 By 1949, Ruhama had a population of 275 and encompassed an area of 850 hectares.

 The film Sweet Mud (2006) was filmed in Ruhama and Nir Eliyahu.

 In 2006, a group of older ideologues blocked an attempt by the younger members of Ruhama to establish a synagogue.
 In 2012 a synagogue was established in memory of a boy killed in a missile attack near Gaza.